rumoffu/machinelearning/declmtd/4hw/README.txt

 In your README, explain how you interpreted this constraint for 3-day periods that are only partially contained within the week.

+For days that are only partially contained within the week (namely day 1 and 2) I just ignored their 18 hours of sleep constraint since it is reasonable to assume that enough sleep was gathered beforehand.
+It is possible to wrap around using [ i - 1] % n + 1 where n is the length of days in order to connect day 1 with day 7 and day 6, but this seems unnecessary and complicated.
+Rather, I kept the model simpler by assuming day 1 and 2 would have enough sleep from the day before the week begins.

 d) Maximize fun.
 param base_fun_rate := 1;